 When a child is tongue-tied, the frenulum (little flap of skin that holds the tongue in place), is too constrictive and the tongue is physically prevented from living in the roof of the mouth.
-A qualified dental or medical professional can remove that extra tissue and free the tongue.
+A qualified children's sleep medical professional can remove that extra tissue and free the tongue.